petrickjerico/tp/docs/UserGuide.md

 Examples:
 - `add fl flset:1 q:konnichiwa a:hello `
-- `add fl flset:2 q:When demand goes up, what happens to price? a:Price increases`
+- `add fl flset:2 q:Is earth flat? a:Maybe!`
 <p>&nbsp;</p>

 ### **Delete a flashcard in a flashcard set**: `delete fl`